Safe Stack in Dokku

 ref: Continuous Deployment of SAFE apps on linux server

-It is doing a few more things here… vbfox/fable-build:stretch
+It is doing a few more things here... vbfox/fable-build:stretch installs Mono, Node, and .NET Core.
+So you can start building the application right away.

-Install npm dependencies, install paket dependencies, run a bundle command to build and bundle everything.
+Install npm dependencies, install Paket dependencies, run a bundle command to build and bundle everything.
 After that, we do what we were initially doing: have a runtime and run the application.
 You can always customize everything; just add a specific file and Dokku will pick that up for you.

-.
-Don’t forget that dokku username before your server, else thing will fail.
-If you happy to get permission issues, it’s likely to deal with SSh permissions… you just need to add your public SSH key to the Dokku server and the permissions issue should resolve.
+So, after your work is done, you can fire the command git push dokku master where Dokku is a remote repository pointed to dokku@mydokku.me:samplesafeapp.
+Don't forget that dokku username before your server, else things will fail.
+If you happen to get permission issues, it's likely due to SSH permissions... you just need to add your public SSH key to the Dokku server and the permissions issue should resolve.
 Your first build might take a bit of time, as it will download around 3.29 GB for you. :)

-I can’t say if this is the best option you have, but it surely good if you like to have a git check in
+I can't say if this is the best option you have, but it's surely good if you like to have a git check-in-friendly server around.
+And Dokku does handle SSL, scaling, and no-downtime updates, which makes it a production-ready platform.

 Give it a try, I am pretty sure you will like it.